 To improve cash management, cash received by the District is pooled in a central bank account.
 Monies for all funds are maintained in this pool.
 Individual fund integrity is maintained through the District's records.
-Each fund's interest in the pool is presented as "equity in pooled cash and investments" on the basic financial statements.
+Each fund's interest in the pool is presented as "equity in pooled cash and cash equivalents" on the basic financial statements.

-During fiscal year 2020, investments were limited to commercial paper, negotiable certificates of deposits, Farm Federal Credit Bank (FFCB) securities, Federal Home Loan Mortgage Corporation (FHLMC) securities, Federal National Mortgage Association (FNMA) securities, U.S. Treasury notes, investments in the State Treasury Asset Reserve of Ohio (STAR Ohio) and a U.S. Government money market account.
+During fiscal year 2021, investments were limited to commercial paper, Farm Federal Credit Bank (FFCB) securities, Federal Home Loan Bank (FHLB) securities, Federal Home Loan Mortgage Corporation (FHLMC) securities, Federal National Mortgage Association (FNMA) securities, U.S. Treasury notes, negotiable certificates of deposits, Northwood Local School District bonds, investments in the State Treasury Asset Reserve of Ohio (STAR Ohio) and a U.S. Government money market account.
 Except for nonparticipating investment contracts, investments are reported at fair value, which is based on quoted market prices.
 Nonparticipating investment contracts such as nonnegotiable certificates of deposit and repurchase agreements are reported at cost.

-During fiscal year 2020, the District invested in STAR Ohio.
+During fiscal year 2021, the District invested in STAR Ohio.
 STAR Ohio (the State Treasury Asset Reserve of Ohio), is an investment pool managed by the State Treasurer's Office which allows governments within the State to pool their funds for investment purposes.
 STAR Ohio is not registered with the SEC as an investment company, but has adopted Governmental Accounting Standards Board (GASB), Statement No. 79, "Certain External Investment Pools and Pool Participants."
 The District measures its investment in STAR Ohio at the net asset value (NAV) per share provided by STAR Ohio.
 The NAV per share is calculated on an amortized cost basis that provides an NAV per share that approximates fair value.